Lakeside Table

 2. Sprinkle spice packet over corned beef and loosely wrap in tin foil.

-4. Open foil and turn oven to broil and allow fat to cook off, approximately 10-15 minutes.
+4. Open foil and turn oven to broil and allow fat to cook off, approximately 3-5 minutes on the top rack, approximately 10 minutes on a lower rack.
+Watch it carefully so it doesn't burn!

 Nutrition Facts